 That is why search engines like Google and Bing exist.
 Don’t listen to ‘gurus’ who tell you they can hack Google’s rankings and get you to rank first.

-What gets traffic to your site, and therefore your business, is good quality content which links back to who you are, your business and your offering.
+What gets traffic to your site, and therefore your business, is good quality content that links back to who you are, your business and your offering.

 It’s a small idea, indeed, but take out pen and paper and think about your product/business, what the theme is, and then get to creating content.